Best Weight Distribution Hitches for 2019

 Hitch Shank Wear

-You can use a trailer hitch stabilizer (hitch tightener) to eliminate this movement and save this wear on your hitch parts.
-It also eliminates the rattling/ clanking sound that this play makes.
+However, you can use a hitch stabilizer (hitch tightener) to eliminate this movement and save this wear on your hitch parts.

 StowAway Hitch Tightener Demonstration